PR-ODINSON/Adobe-hackathon-round1B/HACKATHON_SUBMISSION.md

 ---

-## 🏁 **Submission Status**
+## **Submission Status**

-- ✅ All required files implemented
+- All required files implemented
-- ✅ I/O format compliance verified
+- I/O format compliance verified
-- ✅ Core functionality tested
+- Core functionality tested
-- ✅ Documentation complete
+- Documentation complete
-- ✅ Ready for evaluation
+- Ready for evaluation

 **This solution successfully addresses the Round 1B challenge requirements and is ready for Adobe Hackathon evaluation.**

 ---

-*Made with ❤️ for Adobe India Hackathon 2024*